-All online courses – undergraduate and graduate – will continue as planned and as currently scheduled.
-Beginning on March 23, for at least one week and perhaps longer, undergraduate seated and hybrid courses will be taught online.
+All online courses – undergraduate and graduate – continued as planned and as scheduled.
+Beginning on March 23, for at least one week and perhaps longer, undergraduate seated and hybrid courses converted to online delivery.
 Faculty have a wide variety of online teaching tools, supported by the University’s Center for Innovation and Digital Learning.
-We will continue to monitor the situation and adjust accordingly.

 How will the suspension of normal University operations affect my CEP and Journey (Campus Worship) credits?

 We are waiving CEP and Journey (Campus Worship) credits for May 2020 graduates, who will graduate in good standing provided all other degree requirements are completed successfully.
 All other students will be given a credit of three (3) CEP credits.
 All students regardless of grade classification will receive the required eight (8) Journey (Campus Worship) credits for the spring 2020 semester.

 Are athletic events canceled?

 Will I be able to access the library and other academic spaces?